montyaahad/montyaahad.github.io/about.md

 permalink: /about/
 ---

-About me!

-### More Information

 I have been working with .NET technologies for more than 7 years.
 Worked on several large scale applications with US and EU clients.
 Most of them are financial solutions for big organizations.
 Currently I am working on a project focused on mobile banking to bank the unbanked people.

+### More Information

 ### Contact me